dapr/docs/daprdocs/content/en/getting-started/install-dapr-selfhost.md

 <img src="/images/install-dapr-selfhost/docker-containers.png" width=800>

-### Step 5: Verify components directory has been initialized
+### Step 5: Verify resources directory has been initialized

-On `dapr init`, the CLI also creates a default components folder that contains several YAML files with definitions for a state store, Pub/sub, and Zipkin.
-The Dapr sidecar will read these components and use:
+On `dapr init`, the CLI also creates a default resources folder that contains several YAML files with definitions for a state store, Pub/sub, and Zipkin.
+The Dapr sidecar will read these resources and use:

 - The Redis container for state management and messaging.
 - The Zipkin container for collecting traces.

-Verify by opening your components directory:
+Verify by opening your resources directory:

 - On Windows, under `%UserProfile%\.dapr`
 - On Linux/MacOS, under `~/.dapr`